TheHeartstriker/Portfolio/README.md

 ## Note

-Come back here everyonce an awhile.
-Maybe some things might have changed or been added.
-If you blink you might miss something cool :)
+Come back here every once in a while.
+Maybe some things have changed or been added.
+If you blink, you might miss something cool :)